Properties of stepwise parameter estimation in high-dimensional vine copulas: Discussion

 In this work, we provide asymptotic results for stepwise parameter estimation in high-dimensional vine copulas.
 The theory covers both parametric and nonparametric estimation of margins as well as truncated vines, and is not restricted to specific R-vine structures or parametric families.
 Moreover, it is applicable to any parametric estimation problem whose solution can be expressed as the root of a system of estimating equations.

+Some of the presented assumptions are rather abstract and difficult to verify analytically for generic vines involving a mix of popular copula families.
+However, most assumptions are trivial or straightforward to establish for finite-dimensional or truncated vines (see \cref{prop:trunc}), whereas analytical verification for sufficiently smooth pair-copula models is feasible, but tedious.
+At the same time, the conditions show that the estimation of parameters of a vine with diverging dimension and too strong dependence becomes challenging due to the propagation of estimation errors from earlier trees.
+Using an independence vine with $d_n \to \infty$ as a starting point, we can allow for a certain amount of dependence, potentially at the cost of stricter assumptions on $d_n$ or a slower rate of convergence.

-The theoretical results are supported by an empirical validation of the main assumptions.
-The findings suggest that the derived conditions hold if the pair copulas in higher trees converge sufficiently fast to independence copulas and $p_n = o(\sqrt{n})$, which may be too restrictive for many practical applications.
+A numerical validation of the assumptions suggests that the derived conditions hold if the pair copulas in higher trees converge sufficiently fast to independence copulas and $p_n = o(\sqrt{n})$, which may be too restrictive for many practical applications.
 The simulation study indicates that, in practice, inference on vine copula parameters is often feasible even when the dimension and therefore the number of parameters is relatively high compared to the sample size, e.g., $p_n \sim n$.

 In applications, estimation of vine copula parameters often comes with the challenge of selecting an appropriate vine tree structure and pair copula families.
 Choosing between different copula families is typically done by minimizing AIC or BIC, with a modified version tailored for high-dimensional vines developed by \citet{Nagler2019}.
 As the number of possible vine structures grows superexponentially \citep{MoralesN}, maximizing such criteria to also determine the vine structure is infeasible.
 The popular algorithm by \citet{Dissmann2013} greedily builds the tree structure by fitting the strongest dependencies first, typically resulting in (almost) independence in higher trees.
 The validity of this approach is supported by our derived conditions for consistent estimation, which require decreasing dependence in higher trees.